SADDLE FITTING AT HOME

 Step #3: Remove the wires from the horse and lay them flat on a sheet of paper or cardboard.

-DO NOT allow the tails of the wires to swing left or right as you remove them from your horses body because this will make your horses shoulders appear symmetrical and they may not be… it is common for 1 shoulder to be steeper than the other.
+It is common for 1 shoulder to be steeper than the other.
 This lack of symmetry in the shoulders will need to be corrected via shims on top of your saddle pad before ANY saddle will be comfortable for your horse.
-(This horse clearly doesn't have symetrical shoulders and will require shims to balance the saddle left to right.)
+(This horse clearly doesn't have symmetrical shoulders and will require shims to balance the saddle left to right).

-Step #4: Hold the wire firmly in place and draw a line underneath of each wire before removing the wires from the paper.
+Step #4: Hold the wire firmly in place and draw a line tracing each wire before removing the wires from the paper.

 Step #5: Measuring wire #1:

-Here is where you will use the mark on the side of the wire that you made while it was over your horses.
-The one that marks the top of the shoulder.
+Here is where you will use the mark on the side of the wire that you made while it was over your horse's shoulder.
+The one that marks the top of the shoulder blade.

 Next step: (We are still working with wire #1)

-This determines your bar angle.
-(90, 92, 94,,,etc).
-This angle is impertive to the comfort of your horse.
+The bar angle is measured below that line, and down a couple inches.
+It may be anywhere from 80 to 90 degrees in a narrow bodied horse, or closer to 90 up to 100 or more in very wide or drafty horses.
+This angle is imperative to the comfort of your horse, and the angle of the shoulder will need to match the angle of the bar on the saddle.
 If the bar angle is too flat (wide spread), the top of the saddle tree bars will settle onto the top of the shoulder and cause a painful pressure spot on top of the bone.
 This occurs because the "foot of the bar" is flaring off the horses shoulder.
-The foot of the saddle tree bars should be resting firmly on the horses body so the top of the bars are open to allow the scapula to pass freely under the saddle tree and into the gullet.
-(Essentially, the angle between shoulder and front bar paddle will not match.)
+The bottom of the saddle tree bars should be resting evenly and firmly on the horses body so the top of the bars allow the scapula to pass freely under the saddle tree and into the gullet.

 Wire #2 The Gullet Width (GW):

-Many people are shopping for saddles with gullets that are too wide and this is the main reason why.
-You have never been instructed to raise the measurement to offset the amount of descent in the wither.
+Many people are shopping for saddles with gullets that are incorrect and this is the main reason why.
+You have never been instructed to increase the measurement to offset the amount of descent in the wither.

-When a saddle sinks in front it changes the bar angles and destroys the balance of the tree setting on your horse and causes pressure spots.
+When a saddle is too wide, it sinks in front it changes the bar angles, and destroys the balance of the tree setting on your horse and causes pressure spots.

-When your horses leg extends forward the scapula has to have enough room to slide under the front bar paddle and into the twist without hitting the tree under the pommel.
+When your horses leg extends forward, the scapula must have enough room to slide under the front bar paddle and into the twist without hitting the tree under the pommel.
 The bar angle over the ribs needs to mirror the rib angle not to trap the ribs and make them sore- (this occurs when a saddle sinks in front).

-These are many of the issues that a qualified saddle fitter should be able to detect and have sufficient experience to advise properly.
+These are so many issues that a qualified saddle fitter should be able to detect, and have sufficient experience to properly advise how to come up with a better saddle and pad setup for your horse.

-The 2nd wire measurement indicates how much room your horses scapula needs under the pommel to avoid hitting his shoulder under the saddle in the twist..
-If your horse doesn’t have enough room here he will short stride.
+The 2nd wire measurement indicates the gullet width If your horse doesn’t have enough room here he will short stride.
 This horse requires 5.25" gullet width.
 This saddle is slightly too wide as a there is a gap on the right side between the paper and the fleece.

 This saddle I have owned for many years and used in my training barn, and it has a 6.25" GW and is still too wide for many horses and I have had to throw a 2nd pad on to keep the saddle level.

-I will also need the length of the horses back from wire #1 to the point of the hip. at the top of where the hair begins to swirl at the flank.
+You will need to measure the length of the horses back from wire #1 to the front of the point of the hip, at the top of where the hair begins to swirl at the flank.

 The saddle skirt should end 2″ before the flank swirl.
-Saddleskirts that set on the rise of the hip will interfere with the hip action in bends and flexions, The hip will push the saddle forward into the back of the shoulder and this will interfere with your horses ability to have a full range of motion (R.O.M).
+Saddle skirts that extend all the way to the hip will interfere with the hip action in bends and flexions.
+The hip will push the saddle forward into the back of the shoulder and this will interfere with your horses ability to have a full range of motion (R.O.M).
 You may also see hair friction on the loin and backs of shoulders.
 This is caused by excessive saddle movement.

 The picture above is a well fitted tree.
 The foot of the front bar pad is resting solidly on the lower shoulder creating a slight relief at the top of the bar pad to accomodate the scapular.
 The bar pad parallels the shoulder nicely.